GEOHAZARD - FOLLOW US

-The Kaikoura M7.8 Earthquake caused widespread damage to the road and rail corridor over 20 km North and South of the Kaikoura township.
-Initially, over 40 major slips inundated the road and rail with over 750,000 m³ of material from source zones up to 500 metres above sea level.
-The loosened highly fractured Grey Wacke has caused frequent rockfalls, shallow landslides and debris loads generally in or after periods of heavy rainfall.
+The Kaikoura M7.8 Earthquake caused widespread damage to the road and rail corridor 20 km North and South of the Kaikoura township.
+Initially, more than 40 major slips inundated the road and rail with >750,000 m³ of material from source zones up to 500 metres above sea level.
+The loosened highly fractured Grey Wacke has caused subsequent frequent rockfalls, shallow landslides and debris loads.

-The hazard associated with the failures created a requirement to install shallow landslide barriers in several open slope locations to be able to maintain the SH1 road and Railway below.
-The major design constraint for the sites was minimising the deflection of the barrier in rockfall and debris load events.
+The increased hazard associated with the frequent failures created a requirement to install shallow landslide barriers on several open slope locations to be able to maintain the SH1 road and Railway below.
+The major design constraint for the sites was minimising the deflection of the barrier in both rockfall and debris load events.

-The 3.5m high SL-150 barrier was selected due to its 150kN/m² load capacity with low defection (< 2.2 metres in a debris load event) and due to it being the only certified and tested landslide barrier.
-To lower the deflection for the maximum energy level (MEL) rockfall event, a custom transmission rope was designed and installed.
-The lower deflection was required due to the close proximity to the railway.
+The 3.5m high SL-150 barrier was selected due to its 150kN/m² load capacity with low defection (<2.2 metres in a debris load event) and due to it being the only tested and certified landslide barrier.
+To lower the deflection further for the maximum energy level (MEL) rockfall event, a custom transmission rope was designed and installed.
+The lower deflection was required due to the barriers close proximity to the railway.

 To date, six SL-150s ranging from 24 metres to 126 metres long have been installed in the Kaikoura region with three of them having an additional transmission rope.